dustin-ruetz/dustinruetz.com/README.md

 ## Development

-From the root of the repo use `npm run dev` to start the development servers (i.e. local and network).
+From the root of the repo use `pnpm dev` to start the development servers (i.e. local and network).

 ## Build

-From the root of the repo use `npm run build` to compile the site to the `./www/` output directory of static files. (ℹ️ Note: `./www/` is listed in `.gitignore` to keep these files out of version control.)
+From the root of the repo use `pnpm build` to compile the site to the `./www/` output directory of static files. (ℹ️ Note: `./www/` is listed in `.gitignore` to keep these files out of version control.)

 ## Hosting and Deployment